Dan123655/openai_assist/README.md

 ## Returns params & greetings

 ```
  {
-  "categories": [10696],
+  "categories": [
+    10696
+  ],
-  "attributes": [100, 102],
+  "attributes": [
+    100,
+    102
+  ],
-  "response": "Sure!
-Here are some barrier-free cafes where you can take your dog:"
+  "response": "Sure, let me find a barrier-free cafe where you can go with your dog."
 }
 ```